Skip to main content

 • On behalf of multiple clients our team secured de minimis rates in two consecutive AD administrative reviews on Cold Rolled Steel from Korea, and two consecutive AD admonitive reviews on Carbon and Alloy Steel Cut-to-Length Plate from Korea.

-• Represented a Canadian provincial government in the CVD investigation (and subsequent administrative reviews) of Softwood Lumber from Canada and one of the largest Canadian producers in both the AD and CVD investigations, which covered more than $5 billion worth of imports.
+• A Canadian provincial government in the CVD investigation (and subsequent administrative reviews) of Softwood Lumber from Canada and one of the largest Canadian producers in both the AD and CVD investigations, which covered more than $5 billion worth of imports.

-• Represented a large, home-appliance manufacturer in the injury and remedy phases of the Section 201 investigation of Large Residential Washers at the ITC and in the presidential phase at USTR.
+• A large, home-appliance manufacturer in the injury and remedy phases of the Section 201 investigation of Large Residential Washers at the ITC and in the presidential phase at USTR.

-• We represented the largest Indonesian producer/exporter of wind towers in the recent AD and CVD investigations of Utility Scale Wind Towers from Indonesia before the Department of Commerce and the International Trade Commission.
+• The largest Indonesian producer/exporter of wind towers in the recent AD and CVD investigations of Utility Scale Wind Towers from Indonesia before the Department of Commerce and the International Trade Commission.
 In litigation before the U.S. Court of International Trade, on behalf of our client our team achieved a de minimis CVD rate and full revocation of the CVD order.

-• Successfully obtained a de minimis rate in the final determination of the AD investigation of Fine Denier Polyester Staple Fiber from Korea, resulting in our client’s exclusion from the AD order.
+• Fine Denier Polyester Staple Fiber from Korea in successfully obtaining a de minimis rate in the final determination of their AD investigation, resulting in an exclusion from the AD order.

-• On behalf of the Peruvian blueberry industry our team secured a significant win at the U.S. International Trade Commission (ITC) in which the ITC unanimously determined that imports of blueberries from Peru, Canada, Mexico, Chile, and Argentina were not injuring U.S. blueberry growers.
+• Peruvian blueberry industry in securing a significant win at the U.S. International Trade Commission (ITC) in which the ITC unanimously determined that imports of blueberries from Peru, Canada, Mexico, Chile, and Argentina were not injuring U.S. blueberry growers.
 The finding terminated the proceeding which sought to impose trade restrictions on imported blueberries to protect the U.S. growers.

 Key Contacts